iamlemec/embed/docs/index.md

 ## Text Generation with LLMs

-Of course, since they are the same architecture, you can do text generation with these same tools... but LLMs are much bigger models (see [slides.ipynb](https://github.com/iamlemec/embed/blob/main/code/slides.ipynb) for some generation examples)

-Outside of ChatGPT style interfaces, there are quite a few other LLM use cases:
+Of course, since they are the same architecture, you can do text generation with these same tools... but LLMs are much bigger models (see [slides.ipynb](https://github.com/iamlemec/embed/blob/main/code/slides.ipynb) for some generation examples).
+Still quite a few non-ChatGPT use cases:

 **Document annotation**: automatically classify or summarize documents on ingestion ("Does this document talk about X?")

-**OCR Correction**: correct OCR transcriptions, which are often noisy or garbled
+**Language translation**: use [SeamlessM4T](https://github.com/facebookresearch/seamless_communication) from Meta to do automatic translation/transcription/vocalization over 100s of languages

-**Voice transcription**: Use `whisper.cpp` to transcribe audio in real-time
+**Voice transcription**: use [`whisper.cpp`](https://github.com/ggerganov/whisper.cpp) to transcribe audio in real-time

 **Retrieval augmented generation**: combine embedding based retrieval with context aware LLMs